 The purpose of the Single Oversight Framework (SOF) is to identify where providers may benefit from, or require, improvement support across a range of areas.
 The five themes are: Quality of care, Finance and use of resources, Operational performance, Strategic change, and Leadership and improvement capability.

 NHSI segment the provider according to the scale of issues faced.
 It does not give a performance assessment in its own right.

-1 - Providers with maximum autonomy
+- 1 Providers with maximum autonomy - 2 Providers offered targeted support

 Good